+We compare our algorithm with the DRA algorithm proposed in [3] and the FCRA algorithm proposed in [4].
 We use the throughput satisfaction rate (TSR) and the Spectrum Spatial Reuse (SSR) suggested in [4] to compare the different algorithms.
 These two parameters are described below.